Leslie Daiken: Life in England

 I was left with a faint sense of melancholy, as my interviewee had become distressed speaking about his brother, Leslie Daiken, and recalling his irrepressible and exasperating personality, his many projects, half-started novels...

 Aubrey Yodaiken was distressed by the lack of appreciation of his brother's many cultural efforts and by the fact that his “scattershot literary endeavours” seemed to have come to naught.

 Private life

 In 1944 at Kensington Daiken married Lilyan Marion Jean Adams (born 1908), a Canadian actor.
 They lived at 19 Prince Albert Road, Primrose Hill, London, and had two daughters, Melanie (1945), who became a musician, and Elinor (1947).
-Daiken died in London on 15 August 1964, leaving an estate valued at £3,865, and was cremated.
+Daiken died at age 52 in London on 15 August 1964, leaving an estate valued at £3,865, and was cremated.
 His widow survived him until 1981.

 Collected papers

 The National Library of Ireland holds a collection of Daiken's papers, in particular his publications and correspondence, presented to it in 1995 by his elder daughter, by then Melanie Cuming, and his younger brother, Aubrey Yodaiken.
 The papers are mostly in English, French, German, Dutch, Italian, Hebrew, and Irish.